Need new business cards? Check out this MOO business card review to learn whether this popular business card service is the right one for you.

 In this type of exchange, the relinquishing of the original property you owned and the acquisition of the new property is “delayed”, hence the name.

 In this type of exchange, you’re responsible for securing a buyer and executing the sale in its entirety.
-Once that’s done, hire a qualified intermediary to begin to initiate the sale and hold the proceeds in a trust until you acquire a new like-kind property.
+Once that’s done, hire a qualified intermediary to begin to initiate the sale and hold the proceeds from the sale in a trust until you acquire a new like-kind property.

 This is, by far, the most common type of 1031 exchange performed by investors.
 That’s likely because the window of time you get by using this kind of exchange gives investors a lot of flexibility that you don’t get from other types of exchanges.